-3-4(C)(5)(b) Grading
+3-4(C)(5)(b) Grading20

 Changes to natural topography shall be kept to a minimum.
-On slopes of 10 percent or greater, no grading shall take place until a specific development plan has been approved for construction.
+On slopes of 10 percent or greater, no grading plan shall be approved shall take place until a specific development site plan has been approved for construction.
 Grading, drainage, or paving proposals; Master Development Plans; and Site Plans shall retain the sense of the natural features and vegetation.
 Reconstruction and revegetation to a natural setting shall be pursued to the maximum extent practicable.